School Group Programs

 Each of our Education Programs are 90 minutes in length.

-Students will have the chance to experience all three of our Discovery Centres:
+Students will have the chance to experience three interactive components:

 Students will journey through the Conservatory in small groups, surrounded by free-flying tropical butterflies, birds, fish, and turtles.
 Students will also see the Emergence Window, where live butterflies emerge from their chrysalides, dry their wings, and take their first flight into the Conservatory.